javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 If a parameter is not provided, then its value becomes `undefined`.

-For instance, the aforementioned function `showMessage(from, text)` can be called with a single argument:
+For instance, the above mentioned function `showMessage(from, text)` can be called with a single argument:

 ```js
 showMessage("Ann");